Red Hat: CloudForms

 Red Hat CloudForms provides management of virtual machines, instances and containers based on VMware vSphere, Red Hat Virtualization, Microsoft Hyper-V, OpenStack, Amazon EC2, Google Cloud Platform, Microsoft Azure, and Red Hat OpenShift.
 CloudForms is based on the ManageIQ project that Red Hat open sourced.
 Code in ManageIQ is from the over acquisition of ManageIQ in 2012.

 CoreOS

 Container Linux (formerly CoreOS Linux) is a discontinued open-source lightweight operating system based on the Linux kernel and designed for providing infrastructure to clustered deployments.
 As an operating system, Container Linux provided only the minimal functionality required for deploying applications inside software containers, together with built-in mechanisms for service discovery and configuration sharing.

 LibreOffice

 Red Hat contributed, with several software developers, to LibreOffice, a free and open-source office suite.
 However, in 2023, Red Hat announced they were not going to include LibreOffice in RHEL 10, citing the ability to download LibreOffice from Flatpak on RHEL desktops.

 Other FOSS projects

 Red Hat also organises "Open Source Day" events where multiple partners show their open-source technologies.

 Xorg

-Red Hat is one of the largest contributors to the X Window System.
+Red Hat was one of the largest contributors to the X Window System.